 - Use of music, singing, drums, rattles,

-- Smudging with medicinal plants such as sage cedar, sweet grass,
+- Smudging with medicinal plants such as sage cedar, sweetgrass,

 - Laying on of hands,

-- Talking, counseling,
+- Talking, counselling,

 - Medicinal plants or botanical medicines, that are made into teas, salves, ointments, purgatives and other substances,

 - Sweat Lodge,